 Spiritism Is Sinful

 Furthermore, efforts to communicate with the dead are useless.
-The dead cannot inform the living concerning the events of this earth because “the dead know not anything . . . under the sun” (Ecclesiastes 9:5-6)—that is, they are not aware of what transpires on this planet.
+The dead cannot inform the living concerning the events of this earth because “the dead know not anything . . . under the sun” (Eccl.
+9:5-6).
+That is, they are not aware of what transpires on this planet.
 Deane comments: “What passes upon the earth affects them [the dead] not; the knowledge of it reaches them no longer” (1962, 226).

 The Quackery of Spiritism